Download free federal resume templates

 How to write a federal resume

-Although federal jobs have their own application process and resume style, the federal resume still includes the five main resume sections: contact information, professional summary, work history, skills and education.
+Federal jobs have a particular application process and resume style, yet the federal resume still includes the five main resume sections: contact information, professional summary, work history, skills and education.
 The main difference between federal resumes and private sector resumes is the amount of detail that goes into writing each section.
-Follow our step-by-step guide to learn how to properly include all your essential information in your resume:

 Choose the right resume format.

-If you’ve researched how to write a resume before, you might have come across the fact that there are three resume formats you can use: chronological, functional and combination.
+If you’ve researched how to write a resume before, you’ve heard about the three resume formats you can use: chronological, functional and combination.
 Out of these three, we recommend the chronological format since, for federal applications, this is considered the standard and accepted format.

 The chronological resume format prioritizes the work history section as the main section of your resume.
 The work history section of your federal resume should consist of a list of all your jobs organized in reverse-chronological order, beginning with your current or most recent position first and working backward to your first job.